 - 122. In the 26 October 2017 Executive Chairman's Announcement, Crown made the following statements: - (a) that the allegations made by Andrew Wilkie MP were "outrageous" and "unfounded": - (b) that the allegations made by Andrew Wilkie MP "unfairly smeared Crown" by asserting that it had acted improperly in relation to its gaming machines and operations; - (c) that it "emphatically reject[ed]" the allegations of Andrew Wilkie MP; - (d) "Mr Wilkie's inferences and commentary are deeply offensive to Crown, our Board of Directors and our employees.
 This is amplified by the fact that these allegations have been made by anonymous persons and Mr Wilkie has admitted that he does not know whether there is any substance to them"; - (e) "We will of course work closely, and co-operate fully, with any inquiries by authorities"; - (f) "As you would all appreciate, Crown operates in one of the most highly regulated and supervised industries in Australia, involving multiple government agencies and State law enforcement bodies"; and - (g) "We have a sophisticated anti-money laundering program and we take compliance with AUSTRAC requirements very seriously". - 123.
-On 26 October 2017, Andrew Wilkie MP made a statement to the House of Representatives concerning Crown, including that: - (a) a whistle-blower had made allegations of serious misconduct at Crown casino, including money laundering (Hansard, p 12125); and - (b) State regulators were not regulating Crown effectively, and there needed to be a Federal parliamentary inquiry into Crown and the gambling industry (Hansard, pp 12125-6).
+On 26 October 2017, at around 9.33 am, Andrew Wilkie MP commenced giving an address to the House of Representatives and made the following statements: - (a) a whistle-blower had made allegations of serious misconduct at Crown casino, including money laundering (Hansard, p 12125); and - (b) State regulators were not regulating Crown effectively, and there needed to be a Federal parliamentary inquiry into Crown and the gambling industry (Hansard, pp 12125-6).